Do you find yourself frustrated with your salespeople?

 6. Qualifying a real opportunity.

-9. Sales Training that helps them find out the true decision-making process.
+9. Sales Training to help find out the true decision-making process.

-10. Sales Training that helps them get to multiple decision-makers.
+10. Sales Training that gets them to multiple decision-makers.

-11. Sales Training that helps them to not be commoditized
+11. Chicago Sales Training that helps them to not be commoditized

 12. How to get prospects to switch suppliers/vendors.